quic/ghe-policy-check/README.md

 * tox

 ## License
-License Text Normalizer is licensed under the BSD 3-clause “New” or “Revised”.
+ghe-policy-check is licensed under the BSD 3-clause “New” or “Revised”.
 License See [LICENSE](LICENSE) for the full license text.